-‘Heuristic, is derived from Greek word eurisko, which means to discover or gain an understanding of’.
+‘Heuristic, is derived from the Greek word eurisko, which means to discover or gain an understanding of’.

-Put simply Heuristic play, consists of offering groups of children, for a defined period in a controlled environment, a large number of different types of objects and receptacle to play with or without adult intervention.
+Heuristic play consists of offering groups of children, a large number of different types of objects to explore with or without adult intervention, for a defined period of time in a controlled environment.

-The most wonderful element associated with heuristic play for toddlers and babies is that there is no right or wrong in terms of how to play.
-It supports inclusion and is considered to be therapeutic.
+The most wonderful element associated with heuristic play for toddlers and children that there is no right or wrong in terms of how to explore/play.
 Unlike many toys produced commercially, whose play value is limited, heuristic play objects are natural items from every day life that offer children the opportunity to test out their own theories and to problem solve.

 At times of celebration, when small children are given gifts it is not unusual for the adult to be heard complaining that the child is more interested in the wrapping paper, ribbon or box than the bought item.
 This is because an empty box or a length of ribbon can provide endless possibilities to sustain a child’s natural curiosity.